gnugat/dotfiles/README.md

   * eg `sudo apt -qqy installl git`
 * create symlinks from files in `<package>/config/` to `~/`
   * eg `ln -nsf ./git/config/gitconfig ~/.gitconfig`
-* do some extra stuff like installing plugins, themes nd whatnot
+* do some extra stuff like installing plugins, themes and whatnot

 > ℹ️  _Notes_:
 > * the `install.sh` scripts can safely be run many times